In the last section I discussed creating your first derivation, which

 is the command to build an optimised version of a rust program.
 Since

-was added to the nativeBuildInputs
+pkgs.cargo was added to the nativeBuildInputs section, cargo is available

-of the build script.
+on the PATH of the build script.

 buildPhase = ''